H4HWV2011/msjarvis-public-docs/thesis/26-web-research-and-autonomy.md

 ## 26.8 Summary

 The periodic web research layer provides a way for the system to seek out and integrate new material on its own schedule.
 It operates within defined constraints, writes results into core memory and spatial layers, and passes them through the same container paths that handle other events.
-Subsequent chapters describe how heartbeat mechanisms and other recurring signals, including outward-facing narratives, contribute to the overall pattern of ongoing activity.
+Its primary role is to expand and refresh the knowledge base, while the following chapters focus on cycles that monitor internal health and behavior rather than acquiring new content.